 We report to our U.S. stockholders and the Internal Revenue Service the amount of dividends paid during each calendar year, and the amount of any tax withheld.
 Under the backup withholding rules, a stockholder may be subject to backup withholding with respect to dividends paid unless the holder is a corporation or comes within other exempt categories and, when required, demonstrates this fact, or provides a taxpayer identification number or social security number, certifies as to no loss of exemption from backup withholding, and otherwise complies with applicable requirements of the backup withholding rules.
 A U.S. stockholder that does not provide us with his correct taxpayer identification number or social security number may also be subject to penalties imposed by the Internal Revenue Service.
 Backup withholding is not an additional tax.
-Any amount paid as backup withholding will be creditable against the stockholder's income tax liability.
-In addition, we may be required to withhold a portion of capital gain distributions to any stockholders who fail to certify their non-foreign status.
+Any amount paid as backup withholding will be creditable against the stockholder's

-Taxation Of Tax-Exempt Stockholders
+Taxation of Tax-Exempt Stockholders